MJ10/BioSeq-GFN-AL/README.md

 This repo contains code for the paper [Biological Sequence Design with GFlowNets](http://arxiv.org/abs/2203.04115).

-The code has been extracted from an internal repository of the Mila Molecule Discovery project.
+The code has been extracted from an internal repository of the Mila Molecule Discovery project with some changes, so the hyperparameters might vary.
 Original commits are lost here, but the credit goes to [@MJ10](https://github.com/MJ10) and [@bengioe](https://github.com/bengioe).

 ## Setup
 The code has been tested with Python 3.7 with CUDA 10.2 and CUDNN 8.0.